UPSC Exam > UPSC Notes > UPSC Mains Answer Writing: Practice > Current Affairs Preparation

 Current Affairs Preparation | UPSC Mains Answer Writing: Practice PDF Download

-• As mentioned in Essay and GS chapters, there’s no one best way to prepare for this exam.
-The rest of the chapter merely reflects my learnings; pick and choose what works for you and what you are convinced about.
+• As highlighted in the Essay and GS chapters, there’s no universally best method to prepare for this exam.

 • The Hindu (One English Daily)

-• Indian Express 'Explained Section' on their website (for comprehensive understanding of an issue)
+• Indian Express 'Explained Section' on their website (for a comprehensive understanding of an issue)

 • One daily news compilation by any reputed institute